 Any Godly pursuit would have to be outside of a church house.
 I had a keen desire to really know God from my earliest days.
 I was brought up with a curiosity about the supernatural and the spiritual world.
 I was brought up with a curiosity about the supernatural that was fed by my dad's subscription to Fate magazine which were always to be found in the house.
 This magazine was about the New Age and Occultism.
 I sought the mysteries of God while in college outside of church activities, in the world of Theosophy, Astrology and Eastern mysticism.
 I learned a good amount in these studies and I learned that anyone desiring to achieve spirituality and be an 'adept' or guru had to perfect themselves through the rigors of self discipline.

-to turn page after page, the book morphed into the
+As I continued to turn page after page, the book morphed into the Holy

 Another scene followed and I was among a group of a dozen others gathered together in a circle.
 While wearing the robe, I began to act as a surrogate for Jesus.
 There was a powerful presence in our midst I felt the electrifying power of the Spirit of God.
 God was acting and directing; touching all, teaching and discipling.
 God revealed that he could provide our needs when this level of Spiritual unity was present.